-We’re so excited to start our first ever Students Talk About Loss meet up group at the London School of Economics.
+Our first ever Students Talk About Loss meet up group is at the London School of Economics.
 The plan is to meet every three weeks on a Wednesday afternoon.
-Here’s the next meet up details:

 The group will be facilitated by Arden and it’s a safe space to talk about loss, how you are finding grief at university and support each other.
 There is also a tab provided by the wellbeing service so you can get a drink or snack of your choosing for free.

 To contact Arden and the team of volunteers running this group, email email@example.com – they can’t wait to hear from you.

 Hi!
 My name’s Arden Farrow.
 I’m 22, a university student and lost my dad to suicide as a teenager.
 I found Let’s Talk About Loss from a news article and I found the most supportive group of people you could imagine!
 Coming to university, I found there was little support for students specifically related to bereavement.
 Even though I had met other bereaved students, there was no place for everyone to find each other and feel less isolated.
 Through Students Talk About Loss, hopefully conversations about grief can come to campus and create a community!

 Our second Students Talk About Loss group started at the end of March at the University of Exeter.
 If you’d like to attend the group going forward, email Amelia and Felicity on firstname.lastname@example.org

 The group will be facilitated by Amelia, Felicity, Rada and Evie.